xen-project/xen/docs/misra/deviations.rst

        improve readability.
      - Tagged as `deliberate` for ECLAIR.

+   * - R20.4
+     - The override of the keyword \"inline\" in xen/compiler.h is present so that section contents checks pass when the compiler chooses not to inline a particular function.
+     - Comment-based deviation.

    * - R20.7
      - Code violating Rule 20.7 is safe when macro parameters are used:
        (1) as function arguments;